Jessica-13/golang-project/README.md

 ## Implementation

-`The proposed Demo is made for simplicity with a graph with 5 vertex.`
+`The proposed Demo is made for simplicity with a graph with 5 vertex.
+The graph is built as a complete graph.`

 First, call server.go by `go run server.go -port 8000` in a terminal. <em>Client connect to the server from the default port 8000.</em>
 The program establishes a random graph which is displayed in the server terminal.